-Fallout 4 is a game with a thousand systems all clicking and whirring behind its Boston wasteland.
+What Fallout console commands are there?
+Fallout 4 is a game with a thousand systems all clicking and whirring driving its Boston wasteland.
 Since you’re playing the game on PC, those systems are easily exploited by typing a few things into the game’s developer console.
 If you’re feeling like you’d like to make a few tweaks to how the game plays, or even just simply ‘magic’ up a few free items into your inventory by cheating, then these Fallout 4 console commands are exactly what you need.

 How do you enter Fallout 4 commands?

 To use Fallout 4’s commands, you’ll need to open the developer console screen.
 This is easily done by tapping the tilde (~) key, which can be found under the Esc key, and just to the left of the 1 key on an American English keyboard.
 If you’re using a British English keyboard, you’ll need to tap the grave (`) key, which is located in the same place.